208ProgrammingClub/guess-my-number/README.md

 #3.
 Setting Up Our Environment!#

-If you are using c9.io and cloned the roject from Github you should be ready to go.
+If you are using c9.io and cloned the project from Github you should be ready to go.
 Otherwise lets check to be sure we have everything in place.
 See if you have the following files in your C9.io workspace.
     1. Readme.md
     2. GuessMyNumber.js

-The file readme.js is full of our instructions
+The file readme.js is full of our instructions.
-The file GuessMyNumber.js is empty -You didn't think I was going to do all the work did you?
+The file GuessMyNumber.js should be completely empty -You didn't think I was going to do all the work did you?

-## Lets get Started!##
+### Lets get Started!###

 #4.
 Prompting for information#
 Our first requirement is to greet the user by name and ask (prompt) them to guess a number between 1 and 100.
 To accomplish that, we'll need to write a script that gets input from the user, stores that input, and then uses that stored value to create some output.
-We can do all this in just a few lines of JavaScript code:  Please open your GuessMyNumber.js file and type in the following code exactly as it is dislayed below.
+We can do all this in just a few lines of JavaScript code:  Please open your GuessMyNumber.js file and type in the following code _*EXACTLY*_ as it is dislayed below.
 ```javascript

 var name = prompt("Welcome to 'Guess My Number!
 What's your name? ");